jakob-bren/python-proj-3/README.md

 ## Manual Testing

 Manual testing was done on a self-built Desktop with an Intel Core i3-10105F, 24GB of DDR4 memory, a 250GB SSD and a GeForce GTX1650, running Google Chrome on Windows 10 Pro 21H2.

+I tested it myself and also got a friend to test it, and after much time spent going over the input validation loops, I could not manage to make it produce any errors.

 Feature Tested | Expected Result | Actual Result | Pass/Fail
 ---------------|-----------------|---------------|----------